 Please take the opportunity to review our teams biographies and single page profiles.

-Worked in social care and social services since 1989 in a variety of roles supporting people across the social care spectrum: Homelessness and Addictions, Mental Health, Older People Services, Asylum Seekers, Learning Disabled/Difficulties, Housing Support & Short Breaks.
+I have worked in social care and social services since 1989 in a variety of roles supporting people across the social care spectrum: Homelessness and Addictions, Mental Health, Older People Services, Asylum Seekers, Learning Disabled/Difficulties, Housing Support & Short Breaks.

 Roles: Housing Support Worker, Project Worker, Senior Project Worker, Project Manager, Learning & Development Manager.